benmelz/ioprio/README.md

 ## Usage

-The ioprio syscalls are only supported by linux systems and as such their wrappers will only be implemented when built and run on a linux system.
+The ioprio syscalls are only supported by linux systems.
+As such their wrappers (`ioprio_get`/`ioprio_set`) will only be implemented when built and run on a linux system.

 All behaviors are either delegated to or are a recreation of the native ioprio systems.
 Refer to the man pages for usage instructions.